xtendui/xtendui/src/gatsby/markdown/components/core/overlay/index.md

 Use this markup to create a **standalone overlay**.

-Just use the class `active` if you want to automatically open, or use the [api](/components/overlay/api)
+Just use the class `active-overlay` if you want to automatically open, or use the [api](/components/overlay/api)

 <script type="text/plain" class="language-markup">
-<div class="overlay overlay-default active" id="overlay--standalone"
+<div class="overlay overlay-default active-overlay" id="overlay--standalone"
   data-xt-overlay="{ on: false, instant: false }">
   <div class="overlay-container">
     <div class="overlay-inner">